The Story Behind The Name: Why 'Z' Beans?

 I researched: “Why did Kentucky Fried Chicken change their name to KFC?”
 I figured there had to be a good reason why a very successful 40-year-old company would change its name.

 Every article I read had a different answer.
 “KFC has fewer syllables.” - “They no longer wanted to be known for only fried chicken.”
 Another article seemed to go out in left field – “It’s detrimental for a company to have a city or specific region of the world in their name.”
 While it was a bit of a stretch for KFC, it made sense to me.
 I begin looking at other articles related to naming a business – a Forbes article mentions that a business should never ‘Box itself in.’
-If I name the company Zaruma Beans, would I ever be able to expand my product offerings into other regions of the world?
+If I name the company Zaruma Beans, would I ever be able to expand our product offerings into other regions of the world?

 While I’m pondering this extremely important decision, overthinking it in every way, Conrad sends: